Ghostwriters Central, Inc.

 script doctor services: we will analyze & cure your movie or TV screenplay’s ills

-& cure your movie or TV screenplay’s ills.
+Trust our script doctors to analyze & cure your movie or TV screenplay’s ills.

-FAMOUS QUOTE ABOUT SCREENPLAY REWRITING:
+FAMOUS QUOTE ABOUT SCRIPT REWRITING:

 “Secure writers don’t sell first drafts.
 They patiently rewrite until the script is as director-ready, as actor-ready as possible.
 Unfinished work invites tampering, while polished, mature work seals its integrity.”